yanchenm/lending-club-eda/report.md

 of Lending Club's website and are probably the most common sources of debt in the US.

-# Bivariate Plots and Analysis
+# Multivariate Plots and Analysis

 While looking at the variables in the dataset individually has given us important insights into the data, we can't really go about understanding what